keiserjb/openai/modules/openai_api/README.md

 ## CONFIGURATION

-The OpenAi API module settings is located at `admin/config/system/api/openai/settings`, and can be accessed from a tab under the Web services settings page.
+The OpenAI API module settings is located at `admin/config/system/api/openai/settings`, and can be accessed from a tab under the Web services settings page.

-After saving Token and Url and adding some taxonomy term in OpenAi subject vocabulary, you can begin to generate articles with the form located at `admin/config/system/article-generation`.
+After saving Token and Url and adding some taxonomy term in OpenAI subject vocabulary, you can begin to generate articles with the form located at `admin/config/system/article-generation`.